grgurc/mss/README.md

 Requirements:
 - Go
 - Python with depenedencies installed
-- currently only tested on MacOS, the binary is also built specifically for macos
+- currently only tested on MacOS

 How to run